7 Days in Emilia Romagna - One Week Road Trip Itinerary

 Morning

-The best way to spend the first part of your time here is meandering around Dozza historic center to marvel at and take pictures of the colorful murals.
+The best way to spend the first part of your time here is meandering around the historic center to marvel at and take pictures of the many colorful murals.
 Under each image, you can read the author's name and the year it was made.
+My favorite thing is that murals are everywhere; on walls, arches, around doorways, and between windows.

-Once at the end of the central Via XX Settembre, you will have in front of you the Rocca Sforzesca.
-This Middle Ages fortress was renovated in the late 15th century when Caterina Sforza transformed it into a noble residence.
+Then, walk all the way to the end of the central Via XX Settembre, and you’ll have in front of you the Rocca Sforzesca.
+This Medieval fortress was renovated in the late 15th century when Caterina Sforza transformed it into a noble residence and it now houses a museum mainly displaying paintings and historical furnishings of the Malvezzi-Campeggi family, who inhabited the castle until 1960.

 Afternoon